jindalankush28/RAG-llamaIndex/README.md

 ### 4. **Indexing & Retrieval**
 - The processed data is stored in an **LlamaIndex vector database** for efficient retrieval.
 - Users can query the indexed data for **specific drug details, treatment recommendations, and pathophysiology insights**.

+### 5. **Load Llama 2 7b model**
+- Llama 2 is loaded from HuggingFace for generating responses of user queries.
+- GPU T4 is leveraged.
+Given compute restrictions model is loaded in 4 bit Quantization

+Final Parsed Outputs: `outputs.md`

 ## Key Features
 - **Automated Parsing**: Extracts and structures large-scale medical text efficiently.